 Call for a Quote

-This fly-in Tanzania Safari and Zanzibar holiday is based on good value superior lodge accommodation and is ideal for couples and private groups.
-If you’d prefer more or less time in either park, Stone Town or at the beach, or have alternative accommodation in mind, just contact us for a tailored quote.
+This Great Ruaha, Highlands and Selous Safari tour is based on good value superior lodge accommodation and is ideal for small private groups, families, couples and friends.
+If you’d prefer more or less time in any of the locations we include, or if you'd like to upgrade our chosen accommodation in Ruaha or the Selous, just contact us for a tailored quote.

 |Months of Operation||JAN||FEB||MAR||APR||MAY||JUN||JUL||AUG||SEP||OCT||NOV||DEC|